score-spec/score-compose/examples/09-dns-and-route/README.md

 By default, this listens on http://localhost:8080.

+By default, this uses a `Prefix` route matching type so `/` can match `/any/request/path` but you can add a `score-compose.score.dev/route-provisioner-path-type: Exact` annotation to a Route to restrict this behavior.

 ## Limitations

 Technically, the `dns` resource should produce random or appropriate hostnames for each dns resource.
 However, this implementation always generates localhost since we don't by default create real DNS names or modify the local /etc/hosts file.